Free Shipping | 30 Day Returns | Mix & Match Sitewide

 5. Don’t wash jeans, work clothes or other rough fabrics when washing reflective or neon clothing.
 Rough fabrics and fasteners can pull away the reflective heat transfer film that makes you more visible in low-light conditions.

-Safety Jackets like all other Hi Vis apparel are designed for high visibility.
-For that reason the color of most safety apparel is either a bright fluorescent yellow or orange.
-Fluorescent Yellow and Orange are the standard colors for most safety apparel.
+Safety jackets, like all other hi-vis apparel, are designed for maximum visibility.
+For this reason, most safety apparel comes in bright fluorescent yellow or orange, as these colors are highly visible and ensure workers stand out in various environments.
+Fluorescent yellow and orange are the standard colors for most safety clothing due to their effectiveness in enhancing visibility.

 A bomber jacket is a piece of outerwear that generally follows these rules: